 The phospholipids in the liposomes are typically excreted through feces or urine.
 Alternatively, various tissues can absorb the liposomes for their metabolic potential.

 Can liposomal supplements cause weight gain?

 We are often asked if liposomal supplements cause weight gain.
-This questions is asked due to the fact that liposomes are made of fatty acids.
+This question is asked due to the fact that liposomes are made of fatty acids.
 However, studies so far, have shown no such effect of phospholipids.
 On the contrary, phospholipids have been shown to reduce the absorption of cholesterol.
 Cholesterol is the molecule that makes you put on weight (9).
 While we can not claim that liposomes are a weight-loss remedy, we can assure you that we have not come across any studies linking an increase in body fat to liposome consumption.

 Are liposomal supplements safe?

-There are no known safety concerns associated with the liposomal supplements.
+There are no known safety concerns associated with liposomal supplements.
 Liposomes have been a drug delivery vehicle for more than two decades now.
 In this time, there have been no known side effects from the liposomes themselves.

 The history of liposomal supplements